 The goal in recovery is serenity, or peace of mind.
 This is the opposite of chaos.
 In order to achieve serenity we must learn to accept the things we cannot change, change the things we can, and have the wisdom to know the difference.
 This is a minimum requirement.
 Additionally, we make choices every day that either bring us closer to serenity or closer to chaos and self-destruction.
 We need to bring greater awareness to our choices, and in doing so we will experience higher self-esteem and feelings of empowerment.

-Our goals are not just to address issues of addiction, but to increase self awareness, self-esteem, identify core issues, understand needs, and develop coping tools so that you may live purposefully, experience and handle painful feelings in a healthy way, and to begin to accept and love yourself unconditionally.
+Our goals are to increase self awareness, self-esteem, identify core issues, understand needs, and develop coping tools so that you may live purposefully, experience and handle painful feelings in a healthy way, and to begin to accept and love yourself unconditionally.
 Recovery is an opportunity to recognize essential value in yourself and others.